zazuko/data-centric.zazuko.com/docs/apis/kopflos/tutorials/create-first-api.md

 }
 ```
 The configuration tells Kopflos about the SPARQL endpoint.
 It also
-specifies to look for RDF files in the `resources` directory,
+tells to look for RDF files in the `resources` directory,
-and to load such data at start-up into the triplestore.
+and to load such data at start-up into the triplestore (see [Seed database on app start](../how-to/seed-database.md)).
 Among such data, the API description is expected in a file named `api.ttl`.
 Let's create it.

-## Create the API description
+## The API description
 ```bash
 mkdir resources && touch resources/api.ttl
 ```